Kalamitsi

 For their sins, they also help organise the annual Vamos Arts Week which is a week long series of events in the area to cater for all tastes – exhibitions, live music with guest artists and much more – see the link to their estival web site above.

 Last but not least – he leads a full life – Phil is one half of ‘Big Fish,’ a band who play a lot of live music locally and have released their own CDs.
-Visit Phils’ web site for more information about Big Fish and other things that Phil is currently doing.
+V

 PS: The ‘other half’ of Big Fish is John Mansell - and he lives in Xirosterni.